Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Kinematics

 where $\varphi'=\varphi-\varphi_0$ and $E(F)[\psi]$ is the smooth density of compact support that represents $F^{(1)}[\psi]$.
 Therefore,

 is our candidate for the density $(j^\infty\varphi)^*\omega_{F,\varphi_0}$, which we will identify with a smooth function by a choice of a volume element on a neighborhood of $\supp F$, when needed.
-Take now $\varphi_1,\varphi_2\in\VV$ such that $\varphi_1+ \varphi_2\in\VV$ and $\varphi_1-\varphi_2$ vanishes together with all its partial derivatives in some (hence, any) coordinate chart at some $p\in\M$ (the first condition can always be achieved by multiplying $\varphi_1,\varphi_2\in\VV$ by a suitably small constant -- this operation does not modify the second condition).
+Take now $\varphi_1,\varphi_2\in\VV\subset\UU-\varphi$ such that $\varphi_1+\varphi_2\in\VV$ and $\varphi_1-\varphi_2$ vanishes together with all its partial derivatives in some (hence, any) coordinate chart at some $p\in\M$, where $\VV$ is an absolutely convex open neighborhood of zero.
+The first condition can always be achieved by multiplying $\varphi_1,\varphi_2\in\VV$ by a suitably small constant -- this operation does not modify the second condition.
 Applying the fundamental theorem of Calculus \eqref{a1e2} once more, together with the Fubini-Tonelli theorem, we get

 where we have also made use of the fact that $\varphi_1(p)=\varphi_2(p)$.
 However, for each $\psi_1,\psi_2\in\VV$ such that $\psi_1+\psi_2\in\VV$, the linear map